 I am not a big fan of motorcycles.
-But I do understand what makes people so fascinated about those powerful machines.
-The freedom, the adrenaline, the speed, and it is probably the best way of experiencing scenic routes wherever you may take your bike.
+But I do understand what makes people so fascinated by those powerful machines.
+The freedom, the adrenaline, and the speed, and it is probably the best way of experiencing scenic routes wherever you may take your bike.
 It is everything about the ride, not the finishing line.

 And you do not even need to go abroad to find the best routes for motorcycling.
-We are spoiled for choice when it comes to the best and scenic roads in the UK, and this country has some of the most spectacular routes to ride.
+We are spoiled for choice when it comes to the best scenic roads in the UK, and this country has some of the most spectacular routes to ride.

-Some of them I have the chance to check it by car.
+Some of them I have the chance to check by car.
 And even if you don’t have a bike, I would have it a go once in life if you have the chance.

 Just remember that safety comes first.
 It does not matter if you want to join a bike tour from north to south with your friends or just a solo rider, use The Bike Insurer to compare motorcycle insurance quotes before reaching your favourite route.